MinaProtocol/mina/rfcs/taskforce/0003-Integration-test-infrastructure-spec.md

 # Infrastructure Specification for Integration tests

 ## Goal

-To specify the interfaces between different components and the iteractions involved in executing an integration test.
-More concretly, proposing a spec for a Test Executive (pretty close to the one defined [here](https://github.com/CodaProtocol/coda/pull/4715).
+To specify the interfaces between different components and the interactions involved in executing an integration test.
+More concretely, proposing a spec for a Test Executive (pretty close to the one defined [here](https://github.com/CodaProtocol/coda/pull/4715).
 The role of a test executive is to bring together various components involved in executing an integration test and coordinating the interactions among them.
-These components are
+These components are:
-    1. Testnet infrastructure: Given a network configuration, deploys a testnet for a specific infrastruture.
+    1. Testnet infrastructure: Given a network configuration, deploys a testnet for a specific infrastructure.
     2. Test: Defining the integration test itself
     3. Logging: Consuming logs from the deployed testnet for validation
     4. Automated validation: Defines and executes network-wide validations (Out of scope)

-The goal is to have a system where each of these components can be independently implemented and the test executive will be responsible for intializing them and facilitating the interactions.
+The goal is to have a system where each of these components can be independently implemented and the test executive will be responsible for initializing them and facilitating the interactions.

 ## Design